sahurtado88/Documentacion/Interview.md

-my name is I studied at the U of A and graduated in 2012 as an electronic engineer, after graduating I have worked in IT in areas as software development, database administration and devops.
+my name is I studied at the University of A in Colombia and graduated in 2012 with a degree in electronic engineering.
+Since graduating, I have gained experience in various IT roles, including software development, database administration, and DevOps.

-I have about 4 years of experience in devops role and I am certified as associate architect in AWS and azure fundamentals, I have knowledge in tools like git, jenkins, azure devops, terraform, docker, kubernetes, prometheus, grafana and script development in python and bash.
+I have about 5 years of experience in devops role and I am certified as associate architect in AWS and azure fundamentals, I have knowledge in tools like git, jenkins, azure devops, terraform,ansible,  docker, kubernetes, prometheus, grafana and script development in python and bash.

-I am currently working with kubernetes on AKS clusters validate the operation of pipleines in harness and create some alerts in grafana
+I am currently working with kubernetes on AKS clusters validate the operation of pipelines in harness and create some alerts in grafana
 __________
-I have made scripts that connect to mongo for queries, inserts and dedelete.
+I have made scripts that connect to mongo for queries, inserts and delete.

 also scripts that connect to a kubernetes cluster to validate pod status and do automatic restarts.